-Advertisement-

 The flooding and landslides have also dealt a significant blow to Vietnam’s industrial sector.
 Factories in the northern province of Haiphong, including electric car company VinFast and several electronic manufacturers supplying Apple parts, have suffered substantial damage.

-According to the Center for Strategic and International Studies, despite 95% of businesses in Haiphong expected to restart operations by September 10th, repair efforts may result in decreased production for the following weeks or even months.
+According to the Center for Strategic and International Studies, despite 95% of businesses in Haiphong restarting operations, repair efforts may result in decreased production for the following weeks or even months.

 Neighboring Thailand and Myanmar have also been affected.
-Thai authorities reported ten deaths and issued warnings of potential flash floods in the upcoming week.
+Thai authorities reported ten deaths and issued warnings of potential flash floods.
 Meanwhile, Myanmar’s army reported at least 33 deaths across the country, with local news suggesting the actual toll could be higher due to missing people in flood and landslide-hit areas.

 In response to Vietnam’s crisis, several countries have pledged resources and support.
 Australia has provided humanitarian supplies as part of a $2 million aid package, South Korea has committed $2 million in aid, and the U.S. Embassy has announced $1 million in support through the U.S. Agency for International Development.